Part 3 Displaying the Current Value Knob | Create the Color Picker with SwiftUI

 When the PickerIndicator has a value of 0 and is on the left edge, the center of the PickerIndicator must be on the left edge of the PickerGradationView.
 To do so, the PickerIndicator must be shifted to the left by half of its width.

 The offset modifier can be used to adjust the position.
-Add the offset modifier to PickerIndicator() as follows.
+For example, add the offset modifier to PickerIndicator().

 ZStack(alignment: .leading) {